PeizGuo/LookUpInDash/README.md

 ##Description
 Dash(http://kapeli.com/) is an API Documentation Browser and Code Snippet Manager.
 This Sublime Text 2 Package is the integration with the Dash app.
-When viewing some file, you can trigger the command `alt+command+h` to look the current selection or word in Dash.
+When viewing some file, you can trigger the command `shift+command+h` to look the current selection or word in Dash.
 It will check the current file's extension to determine what is the default scope for searching.

 ##Installation